categories

 TeamViewer Partner Did Not Connect To Router

-“The screen cannot be captured at the moment” error will be experienced by the user that is trying to connect to the TeamViewer session.
+“The screen cannot be captured at the moment” error will be experienced by the user who is trying to connect to the TeamViewer session.
 The reason for this is that TeamViewer has not been installed as a service.

 The screen cannot be captured at the moment